 When I sang, I was free, at peace.
 I became physically and mentally stronger and despite my illness, better able to function.
 I felt resilient, confident and active....Music and creative vocal expression became my world, my passion, refuge and expression for life.

 While my childless state remained, my singing life grew both privately and professionally.
 It took me abroad to live and work in Asia, I was expanding and evolving.
 I had times of feeling joyous and adventurous, feelings I thought I would never experience.

-Helen Louise Jones x
+Thanks for reading.
+Helen Louise Jones

 'Gentle our minds.
 Gentle our hearts'